What is a Bengal?

 What are their temperaments like?

 Temperament is of a major concern, both to breeders and to pet buyers.
-Today carefully bred Bengal kittens form reputable breeders have loving, outgoing personalities.
+Today carefully bred Bengal kittens from reputable breeders have loving, outgoing personalities.
 The instinctive suspicion of the wild cat has been bred out through careful selection.
 The two main things breeders look for are sweet temperament and a beautiful, wild appearance.
 First-cross (F1) hybrids are often shy, nervous, untouchable cats, much like their wild ancestors.
 Like mules, first-generation hybrid Bengal males are infertile, but their F1 sisters can reproduce.
 In subsequent generations, males are fertile so out crosses to domestic cats are no longer needed.
 In fact, they are undesirable because breeding back to domestics dilutes the wild inheritance.

 Personality Traits